enchf/go_DDT/README.md

 /**
  * Input file can be something like:
- * A,1,2,VAR_A,5
+ * A,1,2,{{A}},5
- * A,2,2,VAR_B,10
+ * A,2,2,{{B}},10
  * Z,20,2,"Complex value",100
  */
-suite := ddt.NewSuiteBuilder("input.csv") // Path to the input file.
+suite := ddt.NewSuiteBuilder("in.csv") // Path to the input file.

-            .GroupBy(0)                   // Group by column 0.
+suite.GroupBy(0)                   // Group by column 0.
-            .Headers(false)               // True/False if input file has headers.
+suite.Headers(false)               // True/False if input file has headers.
-            .Variables(vars)              // Variables values.
-If variable is not in the map it keeps the string value.
-            .GlobalName("DDT Suite")      // Suite Global name.
-            .RowTransformer(transformer)  // Function to transform row values.
-            .TestFunction(test)           // The test to be executed against all test cases.
-            .Build()                      // Returns a map[string][]ddt.TestCase.
+suite.Variables(vars)              // Variables values.
+If variable is not in the map it keeps the string value. suite.GlobalName("DDT Suite")      // Suite Global name. suite.RowTransformer(transformer)  // Function to transform row values. suite.TestFunction(test)           // The test to be executed against all test cases. suite.Build()                      // Returns a map[string][]ddt.TestCase.
                                    // Groups the test cases and each group have an array of test cases.
                                    // If no grouping is set, there is a single no-name group for all test cases.
 ```

 Each ddt.TestCase has the following internal properties: